 When your area has seen the last of the frost and cold temperatures, you should be safe for planting outdoors.

 As far as how deep to plant elephant ear bulbs, you should plant tubers fairly close to the soil’s surface, perhaps two to four inches.
 Some types, such as Colocasia esculenta, can be potted in shallow water, submerged during the summer around the edges of a pond, for instance.
 If not in standing water, mulching may lend a helping hand.

+Good drainage is a must when planted in the ground.
 Give the taller varieties room to grow, as some can reach eight feet tall!

 Elephant Ear Plant Care & Tips

 Growing elephant ears is actually pretty easy, even in winter.
 While it’s a bit more picky than something like a cast iron plant or a zz plant, with a little attention you can have your elephant ear thriving.

 Depending on the type, these tropical plants prefer sun or partial shade, though some might like full shade even better.
 It’s not so much the sun that is the issue with them, though too much can cause browning problems, but the warmth.

 If you find the temperature dropping below 50 degrees F (10 degrees C), that might be a good time to move them indoors or into a greenhouse.
 Elephant ears are fantastic zone 9 plants and above — you usually won’t have to worry about frost in these zones.
 If you live in a colder climate, consider keeping your elephant ear plant indoors or in a greenhouse, at least to overwinter.

 Water and Humidity

 Repeat after me: moisture, moisture, moisture.
 These are plants that need moist soil!
 Keep them away from strong winds, perhaps potting them partially submerged in water, or make good use of mulch.